BeautyKabore/Projects/README.md

 # Projects
-This Repo contains projects I have worked on.
+This Repo contains past and current projects.